 An alternative to a lunchtime sandwich is the traditional Cornish Pasty.
 Several companies have opened branches in London over the past 5 years.
 Try the West Cornwall Pasty Co.

 Eat in a pub

 Pub food is a cheap option but some pubs are better than others, so choose carefully.
 Wetherspoon pubs are hard to beat on price, but don’t expect a gourmet meal.
-Their steaks on Tuesdays, curries on Thursdays and cheap roasts on Sunday afternoon are a bargain.
+Their steaks on Tuesdays, chicken dishes on Wednesdays, curries on Thursdays and cheap roasts on Sundays are a bargain.
 Between 2–5pm Monday–Friday, they serve fish & chips or ham, eggs & chips for £3.10 including a cup of tea or coffee.

 Ask for a ‘doggy bag’

 If you order too much food, ask the restaurant to pack up your remaining food to takeaway.
 Don’t be shy.
 You paid for it.